-His answers suggest that genomics and gene editing are poised to radically change our world and to literally change us.
+His answers suggest that genomics and gene editing are poised to radically change our world.
+They could literally change us too.

 Do you think the public is already shifting to be more accepting of genomic information as simply another useful part of their overall health profile rather than as some unusual kind of thing as it might have seemed only a few years ago?
 What’s driving this cultural change?